Master of Public Health (MPH)

-In the 45-credit MPH program, students can choose from one of 5 programs or enroll in one of 6 dual-degree programs.
+In the 45-credit MPH program, students can choose from one of five programs or enroll in one of eight dual-degree programs.
 Students can attend full-time, part-time, or online.
 The MPH program provides a credential that indicates competency in social, environmental, and behavioral aspects of health, the analytic sciences of epidemiology and biostatistics, and principles of health policy management, including program planning, evidence-based practice, and evaluation.

 175+ community partners